Thermomix Macarons

 How to pipe macarons

-Hold pipping bag at 90 degrees and squeeze, then stop squeezing and twist slightly.
+Hold the pastry bag at 90 degrees and squeeze, then stop squeezing and twist slightly.
 Once you are done pipping, take a pipping tray and tap it hard on the counter once or twice.
-Use toothpick to pop air bubbles.
+Use a toothpick to pop air bubbles.

 Add toppings on the shells, like feuilletine flakes or nuts.

-Bake macarons in the oven 14-17 minutes.
-Macarons are ready when you tough them with your finger and they are not moving on the baking mat.
+Bake macarons in the oven for 14-17 minutes.
+Macarons are ready when you touch them with your finger and they are not moving on the baking mat.

-Store macarons shells in airtight container at room temperature for 2-3 days.
-I would not recommend freezing macarons shells without filling.
+Store macaron shells in an airtight container at room temperature for 2-3 days.

 Thermomix macarons